cmstead/articulate-js/README.md

 - Automate code generation through common language and vocabulary
 - Automate common small code modifications

-## Installing Spoken JS ##
+## Installing Articulate JS ##

 1. Open Visual Studio Code
 2. Open extension sidebar item
-3. Search for `Spoken JS`
+3. Search for `Articulate JS`
 4. Click **install** button
 5. Click **reload** to complete installation

-## Using Spoken JS ##
+## Using Articulate JS ##

 ### Snippets ###

-The bulk of Spoken JS is currently snippets.
+The bulk of Articulate JS is currently snippets.
 These snippets are built with the maximum amount of assistance possible, including supporting capturing highlighted text for inclusion in the output code, selection dropdowns for common options and so on.
 Be sure to tab through all tab-stopped options to see what kind of assistance the snippets can provide.

 - Variable Initialization
 - Variable Declaration